GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/taggers.md

 ### Configuration

-The tag template uses the [Go Programming Language Syntax](https://golang.org/pkg/text/template/).
+The tag template uses the [Golang Templating Syntax](https://golang.org/pkg/text/template/).
 As showcased in the example, `tagTemplate` tag policy features one **required** parameter, `template`, which is the tag template to use.
 To learn more about templating support in Skaffold.yaml see [Templated fields]({{< relref "../environment/templating.md" >}})